 Appraisals are often considered as development tools.
 They reveal a person’s learning opportunities.
 Actions can be identified and implemented.
 Unfortunately, with a genetic appraisal, those learnings may only be revealed when it is too late to do anything about them.

 Of course, appraisals aren’t always popular.
-They tell us things we don’t want to hear.
-They pick up on the things that we haven’t done right.
-People don’t always like this reality check.
+They sometimes tell us things we don’t want to hear.
+They will pick up on the things that we haven’t done right.
+People don’t always appreciate this reality check.

 Also – inevitably – comparisons would be made.
-Having established our individual genetic score, we would then consider it in relation to others.
+Having established our individual genetic score, we would then consider it alongside others’.
 Are we a genetic achiever or under-performer?
 Where do we rank in the genetic league tables?
 Have we done our genes proud?
 Have we been a benefit or a liability for our species?